 ‘Eat healthy and you will be healthy!’
 We hear from everywhere.
 Definitely easier said than done!

-Humans are stubborn!
+As human beings, we are stubborn.
 It is very hard for us to change our behavior when the effect of our current behavior is not immediate.
-Even more so, when that specific behavior provides us with an immediate reward.
+Even more so, when that specific behavior provides us with immediate reward.

 Experts suggest that as much as 80% depends on the diet while acquiring for a healthy body.
 The remaining 20% is split between genetics and regular exercise.